HDrizzle/stack_machine/README.md

 1. Push and Pop
 2. Using the current ToS pointer - stack offset (`OFFSET-WRITE` and `OFFSET-READ`) (does not change ToS).
 The stack offset will be a 1-byte number set from the bus (`SET-STACK-OFFSET`) and will not affect pushes and pops.

-# Call stack

-Whenever a "function" is called (using the `CALL` instruction), the current program counter will be pushed onto the call stack.
-The call stack will be a seperate stack memory containing 256 (1 byte address size) 16-bit words.
-Each word will be a return address - where to set the program counter during a `RETURN` instruction.

 # ALU

 The ALU uses 2 8-bit latches for input and has 1 output.
 The specific operation it does is controlled by 4 bits (2^4 = 16 operations).
 All operations that result in a boolean output all `0`s except for the result which is the LSB.